Topological dynamics and the complexity of strong types: Introduction

 It should be stressed that -- using the ``affine sort'' technique -- all the results we have obtained easily carry over to the case of subgroups of definable groups, mirroring what was done in \cite{KrRz} and \cite{KaMi}, essentially extending some results of these papers.
 These new corollaries will be stated along with the main theorems.

 We finish the introduction with a description of the structure of this paper.
-First of all we should say that the main results are contained in Sections \ref{section: top dyn for aut(C)}, \ref{section: smoothness}, \ref{section: arbitrary language} and \ref{section: trichotomy}.
+First of all we should say that the main results are contained in Sections~\ref{section: top dyn for aut(C)},~\ref{section: smoothness},~\ref{section: arbitrary language} and~\ref{section: trichotomy}.

-In Section \ref{section: preliminaries}, we define the fundamental notions and recall the key facts, and also make some basic observations.
+In Section~\ref{section: preliminaries}, we define the fundamental notions and recall the key facts, and also make some basic observations.

-In Section \ref{section: top dyn for aut(C)}, we develop some topological dynamics of the group $\aut(\C)$ of automorphisms of the monster model, focusing on relationships with Galois groups of the theory in question.
-As an outcome, we get new information on these Galois groups as well as on the ``spaces'' of strong types, which is then essentially used in Sections \ref{section: smoothness} and \ref{section: arbitrary language}.
-The main results of Section \ref{section: top dyn for aut(C)} are Theorems \ref{thm:main theorem 1}, \ref{thm:main theorem 2} and \ref{thm:main theorem 3}.
+In Section~\ref{section: top dyn for aut(C)}, we develop some topological dynamics of the group $\aut(\C)$ of automorphisms of the monster model, focusing on relationships with Galois groups of the theory in question.
+As an outcome, we get new information on these Galois groups as well as on the ``spaces'' of strong types, which is then essentially used in Sections~\ref{section: smoothness} and~\ref{section: arbitrary language}.
+The main results of Section~\ref{section: top dyn for aut(C)} are Theorems~\ref{thm:main theorem 1},~\ref{thm:main theorem 2} and~\ref{thm:main theorem 3}.

-Section \ref{section: semigroup operation} is an extension of Section \ref{section: top dyn for aut(C)}.
-In particular, it explains why in Section \ref{section: top dyn for aut(C)} (and thus in the whole paper) we have to work with the Ellis semigroup of the appropriate type space and not just with this type space itself.
+The appendix is an extension of Section~\ref{section: top dyn for aut(C)}.
+In particular, it explains why in Section~\ref{section: top dyn for aut(C)} (and thus in the whole paper) we have to work with the Ellis semigroup of the appropriate type space and not just with this type space itself.

-In Section \ref{section: topological lemmas}, first we prove a general lemma concerning topological dynamics, and then we apply it to prove a technical lemma which is used later in the proofs of the main results of Sections \ref{section: smoothness} and \ref{section: arbitrary language}.
-In the second half, we prove a few other observations needed in Section \ref{section: arbitrary language}.
+In Section~\ref{section: topological lemmas}, first we prove a general lemma concerning topological dynamics, and then we apply it to prove a technical lemma which is used later in the proofs of the main results of Sections~\ref{section: smoothness} and~\ref{section: arbitrary language}.
+In the second half, we prove a few other observations needed in Section~\ref{section: arbitrary language}.

-In Section \ref{section: smoothness}, we prove our main result on smoothness and type-definability of bounded, invariant equivalence relations in the countable language case.
-This is Theorem \ref{thm:main_Borel} which is formulated in a very general form and then followed by a collection of immediate corollaries, which are restrictions to more concrete situations and give answers to some questions from \cite{KaMi} and \cite{KrRz} discussed in the final part of Subsection \ref{subsection: bounded relations}.
+In Section~\ref{section: smoothness}, we prove our main result on smoothness and type-definability of bounded, invariant equivalence relations in the countable language case.
+This is Theorem~\ref{thm:main_Borel} which is formulated in a very general form and then followed by a collection of immediate corollaries, which are restrictions to more concrete situations and give answers to some questions from \cite{KaMi} and \cite{KrRz} discussed in the final part of Subsection~\ref{subsection: bounded relations}.